 When you meet up with a school bus, stop when the flashing lights activate.
 In addition, never go around a stopped bus.
 Always wait until the bus begins moving again before proceeding.

 Weather And Lighting

 Fall is a period of frequently changing weather patterns.
 You can have one day be bright and sunny and the next be cold and rainy.
 This can hamper driving and make being on the road more dangerous.
 During the fall months, the sun will appear lower in the sky, making the road difficult to see due to sun glare.

 Fall could mean a lot of rain falling onto the streets, and this could cause localized flooding and damage to roads.
 If cleanup crews do not clear away falling leaves from drains, water will pool onto the road and create a slick and slippery surface.
-This could lead to a car sliding and causing an accident.
+This could lead to a car sliding and causing an crash.